I Think I Married the Wrong Person; Please Help Me

 Truncated View of Sovereignty

-There is no way to know God’s will with absolute certainty when you look into your future.
-God does not give us all of the future information about our lives.
-James 4:13-15 teaches us to say that if it is the Lord’s will, we shall do this or that.
+There is no way to know God’s will with absolute certainty when you look into the future.
+God does not give us all of the future information we want about our lives.
+James 4:13-15 teaches us to say that “if it is the Lord’s will, we shall do this or that.”
 Therefore, the best we can do is move forward by faith.
+Would you prefer to place your faith in having all the details laid out before you?
+Or would you rather place your faith in the Lord, knowing that He knows the beginning from the end and that He will take care of you?
+(See Philippians 1:6.)

-Option #1 – Ultimately, you cannot do anything outside of God’s decreed will.
+• Option #1: Ultimately, you cannot do anything outside of God’s decreed will.
 God could stop you if He wanted to do so.
 We may make our plans, but God is the one who orders our steps (Proverbs 16:9).
-And if He permits “your steps,” even though they take you to some difficult places, the Lord will be there before you arrive (Exodus 1:5).
+If He permits your steps, even though they take you to some difficult places, the Lord will be there before you arrive (Exodus 1:5).
+Even when we mess up, the glory of God will shine through our finite and imperfect planning.
+Most certainly, our lives are not all about us.
+God can use sin sinlessly, and even though your choice to marry may not have been the best decision, God still guides by allowing, hindering, or stopping the covenant.
+Since He did not stop your covenant relationship with your spouse and you are married, now it’s time for you to trust Him and His purposes for your life rather than seeking to end what He has permitted.

-Desire to Escape God’s Work in Your Life
+Desire to Escape God’s Work

 Somebody, somehow, and at some level, is being selfish in the marriage.
-It is probably both people, though one can be more so than the other.
-If the desire to get married were a selfish one, it would not be a surprise that the motive for divorce is (to some degree) selfish as well.
-The better approach would be to first work on the issues related to selfishness rather than looking for an “escape clause” to get out of the marriage.
+It is always both spouses, though one can be more selfish than the other.
+If the desire to get married were selfish, it would not be a surprise that the motive for divorce is (to some degree) selfish as well.
+A better approach would be to work on the issues related to selfishness rather than look for an escape clause to get out of the marriage.
+Doing things the way you want to do them may be the reason you’re married, but you don’t want to make that mistake a second time by doing what you want to because things are hard for you.

-Though it may seem this marriage was “meant for evil,” I can tell you that God means it for good.
+If your motives are not entirely pure at this point, divorce will not rectify the real problem.
+My recommendation would be to get some help for yourself and fight for your marriage.
+Your wisdom may be finite, and you’re not entirely comfortable with where you are in your covenant or who you have married, but let me urge you to rest in the One who is not finite, and He can lead better than anyone else.
+Though it may seem this marriage was meant for evil, I can tell you that God means it for good.
 Honor your covenant.
 It will take some work to get there, but it is worth it.
-And be sure to find competent, biblical help because you’re too subjective now.
+Be sure to find competent, biblical help because you’re too subjective now.
 You need people who are outside of your marriage to help you practically.

 Call to Action